jeremiahbuddha/les_2017/README.rst

 This is the analysis hub for the 2017 Leafletting Effectiveness Survey, a joint effort of Vegan Outreach and partners.
-The repo has been split into five categories: funding efforts, study plan, collected data, and analysis scripts.
+The repo has been split into four categories: funding efforts, study plan, collected data, and analysis scripts.